MonoGame/MonoGame/README-packages.md

   * Xbox (GDKX & XDK)
   * Nintendo Switch

-[^1]An experimental Vulkan implementation is available to source code users.
+[^1]: An experimental Vulkan implementation is available to source code users.

-[^2]An experimental DirectX 12 implementation is available to source code users.
+[^2]: An experimental DirectX 12 implementation is available to source code users.

-[^3]Requires a distribution with glibc 2.27 or up.
+[^3]: Requires a distribution with glibc 2.27 or up.
 This includes SteamOS 3.0 and up, Ubuntu 22.04 and up, Debian 12 and up, CentOS 9 and up among other unlisted distributions.

 ## Resources